nolan-sudu/MyWestern/README.md

 # MyWestern

-**A secure, student dashboard for Western University that displays various university resources, events, and course information in one customizable platform.**
+**A secure, student dashboard for Western University that displays various university resources, events, and course information in one customizable platform.** (IN PROGRESS)

 ---